Want to learn more about music lessons at Kanata/Stittsville’s U-Rock Music School? Here are the answers to (we hope) all your questions.

 Can parents and siblings wait inside while lessons are going on?

 New this year our RING security system.
-There is a digital clock on the front porch, when it is your lesson time, RING the doorbell, we will reply via intercom, and remotely unlock the door to let you in.
+There is a digital clock on the front porch, when it is your lesson time, RING the doorbell, we will reply via intercom, but if we are busy teaching we may not reply but we will (remotely) unlock the door to let you in.
+Listen for the mechanical unlocking sound and then just open the door and let yourself in.
 Do not ring before your lesson time.
 Please always leave your shoes, sandals or boots on the mat OUTSIDE our front door before you come in.

 You have a nice front porch, can we wait there in warmer weather?